LewdPursuits/gql-iterate/README.md

 ## 🤓 Usage

 Create a `.gql` file containing your query, which can be named anything (make sure there's only a single query specified in the file).
-Define the variables that you want gql-iterate to read from a CSV with the usual syntax.
+Define the variables that you want gql-iterate to read from a JSON file with the usual syntax.
 For example:

 ```gql
 mutation tagCreate($name: String!, $description: String, $aliases: [String!], $category: ID) {